 - Gang activity

 To search for driving histories, you have to do a search for their driving record.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Dis you do your search online or did you call the Clark County courthouse? was the information you recieved correct?
+Did you do your search online or did you call the Clark County courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal records, and your comments may help other people.